tefkah/thesis-writing/The Dimensions of the Hall System Is Set to 2 From the Start.md

 ctime: 20210223162026
 ---

-# The dimensions of the Hall system is set to 2 from the start
+# The Dimensions of the Hall System Is Set to 2 From the Start

 It seems like in the [[derivation of Landau levels for QHE]] , it is _assumed_ that the system is two dimensional from the start.
 If this is so, this might make [@Shech2019] 's circular.